VKCOM/statshouse/website/docs/admin/maintain-upgrade.md

 ---
 sidebar_position: 10
-title: How to maintain and upgrade
+title: Maintain and upgrade
 ---

-# How to maintain and upgrade
+# Maintain and upgrade